2024 Solar Incentives Guide for National City, CA - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those given out by the California government or by your county/municipality, might have additional qualifications.
-Talk to your local National City solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including those given out by the California government or by your county/municipality, sometimes have additional qualifications.
+Get in touch with your local National City solar installer to learn more about what incentives your project may qualify for.

-To discover the best solar panel installers near you, read our article on the top solar companies in National City.
+To learn about the top solar panel installation companies near you, take a look at our article on National City's top solar panel companies.

 When does the federal solar tax credit end?